drug-design/course/docs/chapters/structure-based-design.md

 ![](https://media.drugdesign.org/course/structure-based-design/2_6_0_1.png){: loading=lazy }
 ### Rule 4: Exploit Electrostatic Interactions

-The optimization of ligand-protein electrostatics can be achieved by placing a positive charge in close vicinity to an enzyme negative charge.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-4-exploit-electrostatic-interactions-6e883b56'><i class='fa fa-play' aria-hidden='true'></i></button>The optimization of ligand-protein electrostatics can be achieved by placing a positive charge in close vicinity to an enzyme negative charge.
 The interaction should be fine tuned by subtle structural modifications.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.